 The Third Trimester

-Between pregnancy weeks 29 and 32 you’ll have the third mandatory ultrasound – the third trimester screening.
-Your gynecologist will proof the functioning of baby’s internal organs, the position of the placenta, the amount of the amniotic fluid and, importantly, the exact position of the baby – it’s high time for it to be lying head down as there’s not much place left for turning!
-As the doctor takes time to measure the baby you’ll also get a more precise estimate of how much the little one weighs.
+Between pregnancy weeks 29 and 32 you’ll also have the third mandatory ultrasound – the third-trimester screening.
+Your gynecologist will proof the functioning of baby’s internal organs, the position of the placenta, the amount of the amniotic fluid and, importantly, the exact position of the baby – it’s high time for it to be lying head down as there’s not that much place left for turning!
+As the doctor takes time to measure the baby, you’ll also get a more precise estimate of how much the little one weighs.

 Last but not least, between the 35th and 37th week of pregnancy your doc will offer to carry out a smear to test for group B strep.
 If it’s positive, you’ll get antibiotics during labor to prevent the baby from getting infected as well.
 This test is covered by some, but not all, public health insurances.
 Check with your Krankenkasse!